 I’m sharing 6 steps in today’s how-to.
 As you work through each one, you may find that you require fewer or additional steps.
 Tweak this and make it work for you.

 Okay, let’s jump in and build strong and lasting business routines!

 Perhaps you’re wondering why routines even matter.
 You’re getting your work done.
 All is well.

-But what if you could have more time for your passion projects or your family?
-That’s what routines are all about!
+But what if you could have more time for your passion projects or your family or time for YOU?

-Here are 2 BIG things you gain by having strong and lasting business routines in place:
+Here are 3 BIG things you gain by having strong and lasting business routines in place:

 - More time – routines help you to be more efficient which equals more time for other things.

-- Less resistance – routines help you do what must be done without the internal fighting that creates so much stress, frustration, and wasted energy.
+- Less internal resistance – routines help you do what must be done without the internal fighting that creates so much stress, frustration, and wasted energy.

-Now, set a timer and get busy listing those tasks.
-15 minutes is a good amount of time.
+Set a timer for 15 minutes and list those tasks.
 Write as fast as you can until the timer goes off.

 #3 Lay Out a Basic Schedule